kevinDjane/kevindjane.github.io/README.md

 The aforementioned H-index was created based on public data available in Google Scholar.

 The most interesting results were:
-\begin{itemize}
-\The productivity of women, as measured by the h-index, is 14% lower than that of a male researcher with all other characteristics equal.
+- The productivity of women, as measured by the h-index, is 14% lower than that of a male researcher with all other characteristics equal.
-\item The factors that make the academic training process, all other variables equal, a researcher with a Phd is expected to have an h-index between 69% and 85% higher than that of a researcher with only a bachelor's degree.
+- The factors that make the academic training process, all other variables equal, a researcher with a Phd is expected to have an h-index between 69% and 85% higher than that of a researcher with only a bachelor's degree.
-\item In summary, when considering spaces for actions aimed at promoting greater productivity of researchers in Paraguay, the importance of training at the doctoral level stands out, and that it should be in the best ranked universities.
+- In summary, when considering spaces for actions aimed at promoting greater productivity of researchers in Paraguay, the importance of training at the doctoral level stands out, and that it should be in the best ranked universities.
-\end{itemize}

 ## [Determining factors in the use of information and communication technologies (ICT).
 July, 2021](https://oei.int/oficinas/paraguay/publicaciones/factores-determinantes-del-aprovechamiento-de-las-tecnologias-de-la-informacion-y-la-comunicacion-tic-en-la-ensenanza-y-aprendizaje-de-estudiantes-de-la-educacion-escolar-basica-y-educacion-media-de-instituciones-oficiales-de-paraguay)